School Board Policy 620 -

 The purpose of this policy is to recognize student achievement that meets White Bear Lake Area School District required curriculum, standards, and graduation requirements.
-The experiences include, but are not limited to, student achievement in other schools, alternative learning sites, Postsecondary Enrollment Options and concurrent enrollment programs and out-of-school experiences, such as community organizations, work-based learning, and other educational activities and opportunities.
+The experiences include, but are not limited to, student achievement in other schools, alternative learning sites, Postsecondary Enrollment Options, concurrent enrollment programs and out-of-school experiences, such as community organizations, work-based learning, and other educational activities and opportunities.
 The purpose of this policy also is to address the transfer of student credit from out-of-state, private, or home schools and online learning programs and to address how the school district will recognize student achievement obtained outside of the school district.

 II.
 General Statement of Policy